 Step 1: Enter Daily Amp‑Hour Usage

+Be honest with your numbers…I know it’s hard lol!
 Add up the total amp‑hours consumed by your boat in a typical 24‑hour period.
+If you aren’t sure, use our “Quick Add” presets for common gear like GPS units and cabin lights.

 Step 2: Select Battery Chemistry